bigfahma/DBAHNet/README.md

 # DBAHNet
-DBAHNET: DUAL-BRANCH ATTENTION-BASED HYBRID NETWORK FOR HIGH-RESOLUTION 3D MICRO-CT BONE SCAN SEGMENTATION (ISBI 2024 Submission - Pending)
+DBAHNET: DUAL-BRANCH ATTENTION-BASED HYBRID NETWORK

 # Python libraries versions
 You can install the python libraries using the pip install command.